Dog Proofing Your Home

 #5 House plants

 Surprisingly many ‘regular’ house plants are poisonous if eaten by dogs.
 These include dieffenbachia (Araceae), elephant ear (Colocasia) and spider plants (Chlorophytum).
 Remove them.
 Hanging baskets may not be easily nibbled, but leaves can fall out.
-So have a good look around and err on the side of caution.
+When dog proofing your home, have a good look around and err on the side of caution.

 #6 Electric string